rsksmart/devportal-1.0/guides/stablecoin/how-to-get-stablecoins.md

 ## Using A Decentralized Exchange

-You can buy Stablecoin tokens on a decentralized exchange(DEX).
+You can buy stablecoin tokens on a decentralized exchange (DEX).
 Examples of DEXes that support RSK;

 **RSKSwap**